forwinder15/learndiesels/content/posts/2019-04-27--the-complete-guide-to-starting-a-diesel-in-cold-weather/index.md

 ## 7. Do not mix fuel additives into winterized diesel

 You do not need to double treat your fuel.
-If a fuel is already winterized do not add any more products.
-You can damage the high pressure fuel system.
+If your fuel is already winterized do not add any more products.
+You can damage the high-pressure fuel system.
 Be sure and ask or write down when you treat your fuel.

 ## Caution: Don't do this

 **Do Not Use Stater Fluid** to get the engine going on a cold day.
-I don't care how bad you want to get that truck down road.
+I don't care how bad you want to get that truck down the road.
 Never do this.
-Ether, otherwise known as **_starting fluid_** (or silicon) Has a lower flash point and can cause explosions, damage and harm to the person injecting it.
+Ether, otherwise known as **_starting fluid_** (or silicon) Has a lower flash point and can cause explosions, damage, and harm to the person injecting it.
 Deaths have happened with the use of ether.
 Please take note and use extreme caution when even handling it.
 Ether won't help you run for long when a unit has bad fuel anyway.

----
+***

 ## Summing up

 Listen, it gets cold out there.
-My best advice is preparation is better than reaction to a problem.
+My best advice is preparation is better than a reaction to a problem.
 Go ahead and take the actions needed to prevent disaster if you know it's getting cold out there.
 Stay Warm!